 Choo-choo train birthday cake

-This classic birthday cake never goes out of fashion.
+This classic birthday cake from The Australian Women's Weekly's famous 'Children's Birthday Cake Book' cookbook never goes out of fashion.
 It's the stuff that childhood memories are made of.

 - 2 packets butter cake mix

 - 225 g packaged sponge roll

 - 4 tbsp milk, at room temperature

 - few drops green food colouring

 - 8 jube rings